-- Excess benefit transactions reported in Schedule L, Part I. - Advances under an accountable plan as described in the Schedule J (Form 990), Compensation Information, Part II instructions. - Pledges receivable that would qualify as charitable contributions when paid. - Accrued but unpaid compensation owed by the organization. - Loans from a credit union made to an interested person on the same terms as offered to other members of the credit union. - Receivables outstanding that were created in the ordinary course of the organization's business on the same terms as offered to the public (such as receivables for medical services provided by a hospital to an officer of the hospital).
+• Excess benefit transactions reported in Schedule L, Part I.

+• Advances under an accountable plan as described in the instructions for Part II of Schedule J (Form 990), Compensation Information.

+• Pledges receivable that would qualify as charitable contributions when paid.

+Accrued but unpaid compensation

+owed by the organization.

+• Loans from a credit union made to an interested person on the same terms as offered to other members of the credit union.

+• Tax-exempt bonds purchased from the filing organization and held by an interested person, so long as the interested person purchased the bonds on the same terms as offered to the general public.

+• Receivables outstanding that were created in the ordinary course of the organization's business on the same terms as offered to the general public (such as receivables for medical services provided by a hospital to an officer of the hospital).